01Working as a Contractor: Be Your Own Boss

 02Choose Your Hours and Place of Work

-One of the biggest advantages of self-employment is greater flexibility in setting your own work schedule and place of work.
+One of the biggest advantages of working as a contractor is greater flexibility in setting your own work schedule and place of work.
 Being shoe-horned into a cubicle in a featureless office from 8:00 to 5:00 every day is not an appealing prospect for many people nowadays.

 The ability to set your own work hours allows you to customize your work schedule to suit your work preferences and family life.
 Many people are more productive in the evening, for example, or prefer to work morning and evening and have afternoons off.
 (Read more about how you can be your most productive.)